Skip to content

 Red 263 is not actually an adhesive, it’s liquid sorcery.
 You apply Red Loctite to your bolts, and that night while you sleep, lucifers’ minions go to work on your 4WD and cast dark magic on the fasteners so they can never be removed again.
 To crack the seal of a bolt secured with Red Loctite with just hand tools you’re going to need holy water, and Jessie Ventura by your side.

-Jokes aside, Red is the strongest thread locker Loctite make and is about as strong as you can get short of welding.
+Jokes aside, Red is the strongest thread locker Loctite makes and is about as strong as you can get short of welding.
 It’s intended to create a permanent bond, for fasteners you never want to remove.
 You will need to apply heat to remove it.

 Blue is the way to go in this wheelers opinion.